YoussBGD/ssm-dta/README.md

 Choose the desired prediction mode from the "Select Mode" dropdown menu.
 There are two options:
 - "Prediction": Use this mode if you only want to predict the binding affinity scores for the given molecule-protein pairs.
 - "Evaluation": Use this mode if you have a labels file and want to evaluate the performance of the SSM-DTA model by comparing the predicted scores with the true scores.<br><br>
-                you can download the **Benchmark/** repository from the link below, it contains test sets from DAVIS, KIBA, BindingDB_IC50 and BIndingDB_KI databases, you can use them directly for benchmarking the SSM-DTA model as they are alredy in the good format file.
+                you can download the **Benchmark/** directory from the link below, it contains test sets from DAVIS, KIBA, BindingDB_IC50 and BIndingDB_KI databases, you can use them directly for benchmarking the SSM-DTA model as they are alredy in the good format file.

 - Benchmark : https://drive.google.com/file/d/1Ih2_UATxAkvFskAgCtO90P0Kj_b6S84P/view?usp=drive_link